tegacodes/SocialSoftware/README.md

 **Readings**
 Turkle, Sherry.
 (2012).
 Alone together: Why we expect more from technology and less from each other.
 Basic books.
 Introduction.

 boyd, danah.
 (2011).
 "Participating in the Always-On Lifestyle."
 The Social Media Reader (ed.
-Michael Mandiberg), pp. 71-76. [https://archive.org/details/TheSocialMediaReader]
+Michael Mandiberg), pp. 71-76.
+[Online here]([https://archive.org/details/TheSocialMediaReader)

 Jonze, Spike.
 (2012).
 Her (Feature Film)